Ministry of Transportation Engineering Development Program

 - tender documents for highway, structural, electrical and maintenance projects

-- undertake highway geometrics or operations studies
+- complete highway geometrics or operations studies

 - help to assess environmental impacts